Small things have great power.

 They’re also a great opportunity to develop your brand aesthetic.

 But that’s not all.
-You can even use custom YouTube thumbnails to increase your email marketing click-through rate.
+You can even use a custom YouTube video thumbnail to increase your email marketing click-through rate.
 In fact, Wistia found that using video thumbnails instead of images in emails can increase clicks by more than 21 percent.

 Plus, thumbnail images don’t take much time to create.